 I’m having one of those days.

-I had the rush of things running through my head: You suck.
+And this AM, on the side plank, the pain just wailed through me, and then I just had the rush of things running through my head: You suck.
 This is ridiculous.
 Who do you think you are, trying to workout at all?

 [That last one was realllllllly, stupid by the way.]

 I have made massive gains with the talk between my ears over the years, but today, it was like the old Meredith from 2013 appeared and took over my mind (and my body, for that matter).